axisofstevil/axisofstevil.com/_posts/2005-04-11-stevie-nicks.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stevie1.jpg "Stevienicks1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stevie3.jpg "Stevienicks2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stevie2.jpg "SteveCarellbar"

-The Axis of Stevil recognizes that behind every successful man there is a woman and in an ongoing effort to promote equality, we would like to salute you:
+The Axis of Stevil recognizes that behind every successful man there is a woman and in an ongoing effort to promote equality, we would like to salute you, **Stevie Nicks**!

-## STEVIE NICKS ##

 ![Stevienicks1][id_1]